Caribbean Beauty & Personal Care Market 2025: Brands, Segments & Growth Drivers

 HRG's Research Capabilities in Beauty & Personal Care

-Hope Research Group brings over 40 years of on-the-ground Caribbean research expertise to the beauty and personal care sector.
+Hope Research Group brings on-the-ground Caribbean research expertise — established since 1985 — to the beauty and personal care sector.
 Our team conducts consumer research across the full insight spectrum, from foundational brand equity and shade range gap analysis to retail audit programs that track distribution reach, shelf placement, and price compliance across pharmacy, grocery, and specialty channels.

 For beauty brands entering or expanding in the Caribbean, HRG offers brand positioning studies, competitive shelf audits, consumer segmentation research by skin tone and hair type, social commerce listening studies, and distributor landscape assessments.
 Our field panels operate across Jamaica, Trinidad & Tobago, the Dominican Republic, Puerto Rico, Barbados, and multiple OECS markets, providing coverage that no single-country research firm can match.